edgedb/edgedb/docs/cheatsheets/link_properties.rst

     even though ``@followed`` is a link property of ``follows`` and we are accessing is through the computed backlink ``followers`` instead.

-    If you need link properties on backlinks in earlier versions of EdgeDB, you can use this workaround:
+    If you need link properties on backlinks in earlier versions of |Gel|, you can use this workaround:

     .. code-block:: edgeql